Joer History, Family Crest & Coats of Arms

 The roots of the ancient Scottish name Joer are found among the people of a tribe known as the Picts.
 Joer is a name for a pilgrim from the Gaelic word deoradh.
 The deoradh kept the relics of saints.
 The family have been the hereditary custodians of St. Fillan's Crozier.

 The surname Joer was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Dewarton is a village, in the parish of Borthwick, county of Edinburgh.
 It is here that the Dewar family have held the estate of Vogrie since early times.

 Early History of the Joer family

-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early Joer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Joer research.
+Another 122 words (9 lines of text) covering the year 1296 is included under the topic Early Joer History in all our PDF Extended History products and printed products wherever possible.

 Joer Spelling Variations

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Joer has been spelled Dewar, Dure, Dewyer, Dewer, McIndeor, McJarrow and many more.